Qowaiv/qowaiv-validation/src/Qowaiv.Validation.DataAnnotations/README.md

 ## Required modifier
 The [`required`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/required) modifier is available since C# 11.
-When a model has a property with `required` modifier, it is considered beining decorated with a `[Required]` attribute when the property:
+When a model has a property with a `required` modifier, it is considered being decorated with a `[Required]` attribute when the property:
 1. is a reference type
 2. lacks a nullable (`?`) annotation